-How do I install the grandmother clock dial?
+How to install the clock moon dial

 - A. Put on the moon gear.
 If you have a phase of the moon dial, we will need to put the moon gear on from the old unit, to the new unit.
 Its only on with a set screw and its the gear that is on your old unit, and not the new one, that resides on the same tube as the hour hand.
 Put on the new unit like it was on the old, same approximate distance down the hands shaft like it was before.
 This one gear will interface with the gears behind the clock dial, and run the phase of the moon disc.